LittleKingsguard/Eternity-Core/NarrativeLevel/Storyboard/Characters/Tracking.md

 A character may choose to Track another character if they are Hidden or Undetected by the target character when the target leaves a Scene.
 This lasts until the target character enters a Scene that the other character does not follow them into, the target character Breaks Contact, or establishes Contact on the tracker.
+Tracking may also be gained or lost as the result of a Crisis, similarly to establishing [Stealth](../../../Systems/Conflict/Stealth.md).

 The tracking character may always choose to initiate a Scene targeting the Tracked character, or Join a Scene they participate in.